 However first, ensure that you are always available to respond to reviews on time, this way, potential customers can see that your brand is committed to providing great service.
-Sound Alliance Creative Studios recommends that you respond to reviews within 24 hours.
+We recommend that you respond to reviews within 24 hours.

 You also need to know how to handle negative reviews.
 Apologizing for the dissatisfaction and providing a resolution is an effective way to handle negative reviews.
 You can also add your business’ email address for the customer to contact you, this way you can resolve the issues privately.
 This will show other potential customers browsing your Google or Facebook reviews that your business is committed to improving customer service and dealing with complaints.